editing

 Associate Editor, 2009 — 2015

 My first job in media was for Gay Chic Magazine, Chicago's first all-digital queer lifestyle publication.
-During its brief run, the magazine profiled local celebrities and tastemakers.
+In its brief run, the magazine profiled local celebrities and tastemakers.
 I offered readers edgy but practical advice in my monthly sex column.
-Sadly, the publication lost funds and shuttered in 2015.
+Sadly, the publication lost vital funds and shut down in 2015.